Listeriosis

 Symptoms and Signs of Listeriosis

 Primary listerial bacteremia is rare and causes high fever without localizing symptoms and signs.
-Endocarditis, peritonitis, osteomyelitis, septic arthritis, cholecystitis, and pleuropneumonia may occur.
-Febrile gastroenteritis may occur after ingestion of contaminated food.
+Symptoms of invasive illness usually start an average of 5 days (range, 0 to 29 days) after eating food contaminated with Listeria (1, 2).
+Seeding of tissue foci may cause endocarditis, peritonitis, osteomyelitis, septic arthritis, cholecystitis, hepatitis, and pleuropneumonia.
+Febrile gastroenteritis may occur after ingestion of contaminated food; incubation periods for gastroenteritis are notably much shorter, with symptoms of intestinal illness usually starting within 24 hours after eating food contaminated with Listeria and usually lasting 1 to 3 days (3).
 Listerial bacteremia during pregnancy can cause intrauterine infection, chorioamnionitis, premature labor, fetal death, or neonatal infections.

-Oculoglandular listeriosis can cause ophthalmitis and regional lymph node enlargement (Parinaud syndrome).
+Oculoglandular listeriosis is a rare cause of ophthalmitis and regional lymph node enlargement (Parinaud syndrome).
 It may follow conjunctival inoculation and, if untreated, may progress to bacteremia and meningitis.

 Diagnosis of Listeriosis